 Uterine or Pelvic Organ Prolapse

 Pelvic organ prolapse (POP) and urinary incontinence (UI) are common conditions that affect many adult women today.
-POP is the descent or abnormal herniation of the pelvic organs from their normal sites of union or their normal position in the pelvis.
+POP is the descent or abnormal herniation of the pelvic organs from their regular sites of union or their normal position in the pelvis.

 History of the procedure